 It might sound completely crazy but when you flick through some of the adverts below you’ll find yourself holding back a tear.

-From the beautiful shows of snowy Dublin in Guinness’ postcard perfect ad to going home to your mammy’s house of Christmas, just like the ESB ad.
+From the beautiful images of snowy Dublin in Guinness’ postcard perfect ad to going home to your mammy’s house of Christmas, just like the ESB ad.

 Guinness: This beautiful adverts has some beautiful shots of a snowy Christmas all over Ireland accompanied by specially composed orchestral music by Kevin Sargent.